isc-projects/bind9/doc/arm/reference.rst

    :suppress_grammar:

    .. warning::
-      Not to be confused with :any:`keys` in :any:`dnssec-policy` specification.
+      This option is not to be confused with :any:`keys` in the :any:`dnssec-policy` specification.
       Although statements with the same name exist in both contexts, they refer to fundamentally incompatible concepts.